jeremytammik/tbc/a/1946_compile_sdk_2023.md

 I installed the new SDK and performed a pretty exhaustive comparison with the previous version to ensure that I do not overwrite anything important in the [RevitSdkSamples repository](https://github.com/jeremytammik/RevitSdkSamples).

-The advantage of amintaining a public repository for this is that changes can easily be tracked and I can share the steps that I take to compile the SDK samples and set up `RvtSamples` to load them.
+The advantage of maintaining a public repository for this is that changes can easily be tracked and I can share the steps that I take to compile the SDK samples and set up `RvtSamples` to load them.

 I enjoyed the support and conversation with [jmcouffin](https://github.com/jmcouffin) during this process, in his [pull request #1 2023SDK samples](https://github.com/jeremytammik/RevitSdkSamples/pull/1).